samuelkyfung/samuelkyfung.github.io/_pages/about.md

 ---
 # About me

 I am a Postdoctoral Associate in the Department of RSMAS - CIMAS at the University of Miami working on planetary boundary layer dynamics and hurricane studies.
-I am also affiliated with Hurricane Research Division in AMOL/NOAA.
+I am also affiliated with Hurricane Research Division in AMOL, NOAA.

 # Education